thesimplekid/nostrdizer-cli/README.md

 - [ ] Create CJ satisfaction weight of maker utxos
 - [ ] Verify transaction
     - [ ] Maker
+        - [x] Get what is spent plus maker fee
+        - [ ] Send amount is between min and max
+        - [ ] All are inputs are same address type
     - [ ] Taker
+        - [x] All are inputs are same address type (done when creating CJ)
+        - [x] maker fee is not more then config max
+        - [x] mining fee is not more then config max

 Working but should fix
 - [ ] I'm inconstant about where i loop to send messages, some send message fn accept a vec of the peers and send the messages. some only accept on pub key and loop is in main.
 Think all should accept vec